-Ideally, candidates should wait for a week or two before reaching out to the interviewer or recruiter.
+Candidates can follow up after an interview to inquire about their hiring status.
+Ideally, they should wait for a week or two before reaching out to the interviewer or recruiter.

 Drafting a polite email or placing a follow-up phone call thanking the company for the experience and requesting feedback is one way to elicit a response.

-- Connect with an employee of the hiring organization
+Connect with an Employee of the Hiring Organization

 Candidates attend interviews at these companies to assess their performance in a live interview setting.

 Feedback from these companies provides candidates insights into their interview performance.
 It can also serve as a reference point if they got rejected by a top tech company.

 Since getting feedback after an interview can be a challenge, there are ways to obtain it indirectly during the interview.